In Kansas, you can take the four separate GED subtests at an official Kansas GED test center or in an online proctored format.

-- You must be 18 years old (if you are 16 or 17 special regulations apply, so contact your nearest GED testing site)
+- For 16 and 17-year-olds, however, strict additional regulations apply, so contact your nearest GED testing site.

-- You FIRST need to take the official GED Ready practice test.
+- You don’t need to first take the official GED Ready practice test.
 This is required, however, to qualify for online testing!

-- You do NOT have to be a Kansas resident
+- You do NOT have to be a Kansas resident.

 Kansas GED Testing Centers